hwknsj/rap-store-react/README.md

 ```

 ### Logic
-You will be prompted to enter a Store Name.
+You will first be prompted to enter a Store Name to manage.
 If the name you enter does not exist, it will be created.
 At this point it has *no owner*, so as soon as you login using Facebook, Github, or Twitter, you will be designated as the owner and no one else will be able to edit your store's inventory.

+Once authenticated, you will see the forms to add albums to your inventory.
+Click the "Load Joel's Most Necessary" button to populate the inventory with sample albums so you don't have to think to hard.
+When finished, you can click the "Logout" button. *Your Login and order will persist when you refresh the page.*

-If you go to an existing store, for example "RapCaviar" (my creation), you can see the store but you **cannot edit it without authenticating**.
+If you go to an existing store, for example "RapCaviar" (my creation), you can see the store but you **cannot edit it without authenticating**, however you can edit your personal order.

 ## Tools used